the MAC:

 Other colleges may intimate it, or suggest it occurs, but at the MAC, it is required.

-Will your child graduate with a rolodex of about 200 connections from around the world?
+Will your child graduate with a rolodex of over 100 connections?

 CLASSROOM -